MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

   * foundation libraries,
   * etc…

-To run on a device, the project is compiled and optimized for a specific MicroEJ Platform.
-It generates a ``microejapp.o`` (native object code) that is usually directly linked from the ``<platform>-bsp`` project (no manual action to do after the build).
+To run on a device, the application is compiled and optimized for a specific MicroEJ Platform.
+It generates a ``microejapp.o`` (native object code) that is linked with the ``<platform>-bsp`` project.

 To import an existing MicroEJ Application as zip project in the SDK: